calnix/NftStreaming/README.md

 - Depositor can deposit tokens incrementally over some period (i.e. monthly), to ensure contract is well supplied with needed tokens for stream claims.
 -- Not required to deposit in full for the entire period upfront.

-Only the contract can change this depositor address; if needed.
+Only the contract owner can change this depositor address; if needed.

 ### Withdraw